Darthmoll12/Benchside/README.md

 ### What Benchside v1 does not include.
 Benchside version 1 does not yet include full regulatory compliance management, advanced data analytics/AI integration, automatic purchasing, nor electronic lab notebook functionality.
 Benchside v1 is not meant to be a full laboratory information management system (LIMS).
 However, future versions of Benchside may contain many of the aforementioned features after further product development/iteration, giuded by user validation and feedback.

+## Approach

+BenchSide approaches this problem with one focus in mind: Elegant Simplicity.
+There are two factors to this focus:

+### Elegance

+BenchSide strives to make the chemical inventorying process an elegant and user-friendly process that is not only functional but also enjoyable to use.
+This is achieved by making the inventorying process as seamless as possible by including such features as: spreadsheet/csv file upload and download features to reduce time to transfer between inventory systems, SDS integration with chemicals for easy safety infomation lookup, and tagging low-stock chemicals for order-form integration.

+### Simplicity

+BenchSide's UI is purposefully designed to be minimal and easy to navigate.
+Chemicals can be viewed in both card form and able form, each with expandables that reveal more information on each chemical.
+A minimal form to add new chemicals to the list provides for straightforward entry without bottlenecking the process: Only certain fields are required, and ones that are readily available from chemical bottles.
+This allows chemical entries to be made in a timely manner in the event that additional qualifiers are not accessible.